-UK Hand Knitting is a not-for-profit organisation dedicated to promoting hand knitting and associated yarn crafts.
+UK Hand Knitting is a not-for-profit organisation dedicated to promoting hand knitting and associated yarn crafts, and supporting independent retailers.

 We have developed a nationwide network of volunteers who pass on their skills to encourage newcomers to learn to knit or crochet at craft shows and other events across the UK.

 The UK Hand Knitting Board Members are major distributors of yarn and related products in the UK.